 You can of course turn the always-on functionality off.
 Understanding that some "complications" offer sensitive data, there is a setting that can be hidden when the screen isn't active so you aren't revealing calendar appointments to all on sundry.

 According to Apple, the feature won't affect the battery life, but of course it does.
-The Apple Watch Series 4 has constantly delivered a good day and half of battery life for us since 2018, and so far, the Apple Watch Series 5 only gets us to the end of the day (around 18 hours).
+The Apple Watch Series 4 has constantly delivered a good day and half of battery life for us since 2018.
+The Apple Watch Series 5 only gets us to the end of the day (around 18 hours).
 That's disappointing, but still in line with Apple's promises.
-But be warned: if you forget to charge it nightly you won't make it through to the next day.
+But be warned: if you forget to charge it nightly you won't make it through to the next day as you previously could.

 Some of that comes down to having a vibrant and glorious display and since the bump in size on the Series 4, there are few watches that can really compare on quality of display - although that's what eats into the battery.